2025–26 PWHL season: Fines

+Playoffs

+Bracket

+In each round, teams compete in a best-of-five series following a 2–2–1 format.
+The team with home ice advantage plays at home for games one and two (and game five, if necessary), and the other team is at home for games three and four.
+The top four teams make the playoffs.

+In the first round, by virtue of finishing first in the regular season standings, the Montreal Victoire have earned the right to chose their first round opponent.

 Transactions

 Draft

 The 2025 PWHL Draft was held on June 24, 2025.
 Colgate University forward Kristýna Kaltounková was selected first overall by the New York Sirens, becoming the highest drafted player from the Czech Republic and the first European to be granted the top pick.

 Due to the additions of the Vancouver and Seattle teams, an expansion draft was held on June 9, 2025.